 The federal agency implementing the project or providing assistance, licenses, permits, or approvals for a proposed project is responsible for consulting with stakeholders and completing Section 106 prior to making a final decision.
 Consultation is the cornerstone of the Section 106 process and should be initiated in the early stages of project planning.
-Agencies initiate Section 106 reviews in consultation with state and tribal officials.
+Agencies work closely with state and tribal officials in Section 106 reviews.
 Appointed by each state governor, the State Historic Preservation Officer (SHPO) coordinates the state's historic preservation program and consults with agencies during Section 106 review.
-Agencies also consult with federally recognized Indian tribes and
+Agencies also consult with federally recognized Indian tribes and Native Hawaiian organizations when historic properties of religious and cultural significance to them are involved.